-I get this question quite a lot – most often when I’ve posted a shoe photo on Instagram or something – and I always worry the questioner is going to be disappointed with my answer, which basically comes down to this:
+I get this question often when I’ve posted a shoe photo on Instagram or somethin, and I always worry the questioner is going to be disappointed with my answer, which basically comes down to this:

 I have a lot of shoes.
 Like, a lot of shoes.

 There are other contributing factors, too, of course.
 The fact that I work from home is a big one: it means I’m not wearing my shoes all day long, as most people do, and when I do go out, I’m mostly wearing them on relatively clean, paved surfaces, so they don’t suffer a lot of wear and tear.
 When I worked in a regular office job, I found my shoes wore out much faster, mostly because I’d be wearing the same couple of pairs constantly, and no matter how much time and money you spend on shoe care, you’re never going to be able to keep them pristine for long.
 These days, however, I’m fortunate to not have to do that, so shoe care is easier.
 I do, of course, go through phases where I’ll wear a particular pair of shoes to death, and when that happens, my other big “secret” is this:

 I just don’t take photos of those pairs for my blog/Instagram.